Approximating Sparse Graphs: The Random Overlapping Communities Model: Introduction

-First, we show that for almost all triangle-to-edge and four-cycle-to-edge ratios arising from some \network, there exists a single community size $s$ density $q$ such that the ROC model produces \networks with these ratios, {\em simultaneously}.
-Moreover, the vanishing set of triangle and four-cycle ratio pairs not achievable exactly can be approximated to within a small error.
+We can use this lemma to show that for almost all pairs of triangle-to-edge and four-cycle-to-edge ratios arising from some \network, there exists a ROC family that produces graphs with the matching cycle-to-edge ratios {\em simultaneously}.
+Instead, we directly prove a stronger statement (\Cref{real network bounds}), which gives an explicit construction of the ROC family with a single community size $s$ and density $q$ that produces \networks with the pair of ratios.
+Moreover, we show that the vanishing set of triangle and four-cycle ratio pairs not achievable exactly can be approximated to within a small error.